chrisnoonan98675/site/xl-release/how-to/jira-plugin.markdown

 - task
 ---

-The XL Release JIRA plugin allows XL Release to interact with a JIRA server.
+The XL Release JIRA plugin allows XL Release to interact with an Atlassian JIRA server.
 It includes the following task types:

 * **Jira: Create Issue**: Create a new JIRA issue
 * **Jira: Query**: Query JIRA using [JQL](https://confluence.atlassian.com/jira/advanced-searching-179442050.html)